awestover/thoughts/content/index.md

 [[talking to people]]:
 Talking to people is a fundamental problem with many applications.
 In this post I outline an algorithm for talking to people, and argue that my algorithm is $O(1)$-competitive with the optimal strategy for talking to people.
 I also maintain some interesting conversation starters here: [[trivia]].

+Here is a list of [[questions]] --- some topic ideas for future blog posts.
+Please send me questions if you have any!